Bewys Cross: Location

-The local "squires", the Miles family, had the cross moved from the riverbank and re-erected in Kingsweston Lane, nearly opposite the entrance to their mansion, King's Weston House, probably at some time between 1863 and 1868.
-They may have done this to safeguard it against the threat of development taking place on their estate land at Avonmouth.
-The most likely context is the construction in 1863–1865 of the Bristol Port and Pier Railway, which terminated at the Avonmouth Hotel, just beyond the seabank.
-It was said in 1868 to be covered with ivy, but three years is quite enough time for that to happen.
+Reputedly the local "squires", the Miles family, had the cross moved from the riverbank and re-erected in Kingsweston Lane, nearly opposite the entrance to their mansion, King's Weston House, probably at some time between 1863 and 1868.
+However, the cross appears in the garden location in an estate survey of 1772 and is more likely to have been moved by the Southwell family who owned the estate in the Eighteenth Century.
+This likely followed a trend set by Henry Hoare for setting up ancient artefacts as garden ornaments, and at Kings Weston had additional symbolism in marking the supposed site of an ancient chapel.
 In 1952 or 1954, the subsequent owners of the Kingsweston estate, Bristol City Council, moved the cross to the grounds of The House in the Garden, a nearby house which had been built in 1938 for the widow of the last squire.
 It still stands there by the fishpond.